InterstellarGalaxy/dark-dystopian-site/replit.md

 ## Overview

-Dark & Dystopian is a futurewear brand creating an MVP single-page website to capture early community interest for collectible, narrative-driven sustainable garments.
-The application is built as a full-stack TypeScript solution with React frontend and Express backend, designed to showcase the brand's duality of dystopian grit and solarpunk renewal through an email subscription system for early access.
+Dark & Dystopian is a provocative futurewear movement that transforms dystopian grit into solarpunk hope through community-driven creative rebellion.
+The application is built as a full-stack TypeScript solution with React frontend and Express backend, showcasing the brand's "light born from darkness" philosophy through tiered membership structure and email subscription system for the collective uprising.

 ## User Preferences